High throughput data analysis

 Data analysis and consulting support

-Bioinformatics works closely with the Wistar Cancer Center investigators to assist them with use of computational bioinformatics tools and methods for processing and interpretation of genomic, molecular, and proteomic data.
+Bioinformatics works closely with Wistar Cancer Center investigators to assist them with use of computational bioinformatics tools and methods for processing and interpretation of genomic, molecular, and proteomic data.
 Bioinformatics staff also help investigators in integrating data processing results in their reports and proposals.
 The facility uses publicly available tools, database and in-house developed software for the analyses (from raw data to functional analysis) and offers consultation and training in the areas of bioinformatics, such as:

 - Advice on experimental design and sample size estimation